 This job requires that the employee be able to: sit, stand, walk, speak, hear, use hands, fingers, reach with hands and fingers; bend, stoop, lift objects of at least ten pounds.
-Job requires the employee occasionally to stoop, kneel, crouch or crawl.
-Visual ability requires mono and color vision, close vision, distance vision, depth perception and ability to adjust focus.
+The job requires the employee occasionally to stoop, kneel, crouch, or crawl.
+Visual ability requires mono and color vision, close vision, distance vision, depth perception, and ability to adjust focus.

 TERMS OF EMPLOYMENT:

 Length of work year: 8 hours per day; 5 days/week; 185 workdays (regular contract year), plus 5 additional days at 8 hours per day for Extra Duty Assignment